Sjord/Sjord.github.io/_posts/2023-04-28-encrypting-identifiers.md

 ---
 layout: post
-title: "Encrypting small things"
+title: "Encrypting identifiers"
-thumbnail: tree-tag-480.jpg
+thumbnail: tree-tag-encrypted-480.jpg
-date: 2023-05-10
+date: 2023-08-02
 ---

 In the previous post, I suggested encrypting identifiers in URLs.
 However, it turns out there is no straightforward way to do this.
-The best practice is to don't do it at all.
-So in this post we explore the problems and what it would take to do it anyway.
+The current best practice is to don't do it at all, and use a database mapping instead.
+So in this post we explore the problems and what it would take to encrypt identifiers anyway.

 ## Introduction

 URLs can contain identifiers.
-In the following example, it identifies user 123:
+In the following example, the `123` in the URL identifies user 123:

 ```
 https://example.org/user/123/profile
 ```

 Usually, the identifier is simply the primary key of the database table.
-However, if you want to defend against insecure direct object references, it may be useful to use a different identifier.
+However, if you want to make insecure direct object references harder to exploit, it may be useful to use a different identifier.
 This can be done by encrypting the identifier when constructing the URL, and decrypting the identifier from the URL to obtain the database key.

 It turns out we don't really know how to do this, or at least there is no canonical way to securely encrypt identifiers into something short.